hitensaxena/academialens/README.md

 AcademiaLens is an AI-powered web application designed to help researchers manage, analyze, and extract insights from academic documents.
 Built with Next.js, TypeScript, Prisma, and Cloudinary, it provides a modular, scalable, and user-friendly platform for research workflows.

+---

+## 🟢 Sprint 4.5 Release Note

+- **Complete Dashboard Redesign:** Actionable, insight-driven workspace hub for scholars
+- **New Sections:** Personalized snapshot, recent activity, initiate new research, AI insights feed
+- **Knowledge Base Growth Metrics:** Value-oriented, growth-focused analytics and progress bars
+- **Usage Transparency:** Subtle, clear display of analysis credits and AI usage
+- **UI/UX Polish:** Shadcn UI, Tailwind, Lucide icons, micro-interactions, loading/empty states, and mobile responsiveness

+---

 ## 🚀 Latest Updates

+- **Major Layout Refactor (May 2025):**

+  - Header is now always full-width and fixed at the top, with the "AcademiaLens" app name on the left and a centered search bar.
+  - Sidebar now appears below the header (not overlapping), providing clear separation and improved navigation.
+  - Main content area is horizontally aligned with the sidebar, ensuring a clean and organized layout.
+  - Fixed an issue where dashboard content was duplicated in the main container.
+  - All code is linted and up-to-date with the latest UI/UX best practices.

 - **Complete Dashboard Navigation** - Seamless routing between dashboard sections
-- **File Upload System** - Support for PDF, DOCX, and TXT files with Cloudinary integration
-- **Responsive UI** - Built with Tailwind CSS and Shadcn UI components
+- **Responsive Sidebar** - Toggle sidebar for mobile and desktop
-- **Authentication** - Secure user authentication with NextAuth.js
+- **User Profile Integration** - Session-aware user navigation
-- **Document Management** - Upload, view, and manage research documents
+- **Document Management** - Upload, view, and delete documents with feedback
+- **Cloud Storage** - Cloudinary integration for uploads
+- **AI Analysis** - Summarize and extract insights from documents

 ---